This post may contain affiliate links. Please see my disclosure policy for details.

 19. That you’d leave your heart behind in so many places

 There are so many places that have my heart and even my soul.
-India being at the very top!
+India is at the very top!

 I don’t think I’ve ever truly had my heart broken as badly as I did the day I left India.